top of page

 about topher

-Topher was a 2017 Lambda Literary Award nominee for Perfect Arrangement, which was also awarded the 2014 M. Elizabeth Osborn Award by the American Theatre Critics Association.
-Perfect Arrangement had its Off-Broadway premiere in 2015, and has since been produced in more than twenty states.
+Topher Payne was a 2017 Lambda Literary Award finalist for Perfect Arrangement, which was also received the 2014 M. Elizabeth Osborn Award from The American Theatre Critics Association.
+Perfect Arrangement had its Off-Broadway premiere in 2015, and has since been produced around the world.
 It is published by Samuel French, alongside his works Angry Fags and Evelyn in Purgatory.
+His latest play, A First Lady's Guide to Killing the President, premieres in September 2025.

-Topher is a seven-time nominee and three-time winner of The Gene-Gabriel Moore Playwriting Award , and was the recipient of the 2016 Suzi Bass Award for Best World Premiere for Let Nothing You Dismay.
-Readers of Creative Loafing have named him Atlanta’s Best Local Playwright for the past eight years, and he was selected as one of “Ten Playwrights You Should Know” by Southern Theatre magazine.
+Topher is a seven-time nominee and three-time winner of The Gene-Gabriel Moore Playwriting Award, and his holiday comedy Let Nothing You Dismay received the Suzi Bass Award for Outstanding World Premiere.
+Readers of Creative Loafing named him Atlanta’s Best Local Playwright nine times, and he was selected as one of “Ten Playwrights You Should Know” by Southern Theatre magazine.
+The New York Times called him "a deft and witty writer."

 bottom of page